ADS Group: Governance

 ADS is overseen by the ADS Board, comprising the President, Chief Executive and representatives of member companies.
 Day-to-day operations are the responsibility of the Executive Team.
 A number of Boards and Committees oversee specific areas of work, such as membership, business ethics, and civil aviation safety.

 The ADS Chief Executive is Kevin Craven, who took up the post in April 2021, succeeding Paul Everitt, Chief Executive from 2013 to 2021.
-The current President is Julian Whitehead, Executive Vice-President Global Business and Strategic Programmes of Airbus Defence & Space.
-Previous Presidents include Tony Wood (British businessman), Chief Executive of Meggitt PLC who took up the post in January 2020, and former Rolls-Royce senior executive Colin Smith.
+The current President is David Lockwood OBE, Chief Executive Officer at Babcock International Group.
+Previous Presidents include Julian Whitehead, Executive Vice-President Global Business and Strategic Programmes of Airbus Defence & Space, Tony Wood (British businessman), Chief Executive of Meggitt PLC and former Rolls-Royce senior executive Colin Smith.

 Membership

 Membership is made up of more than 1,000 UK registered businesses.
 Companies include: